Galladite27/SHU-ASE-2025/documents/backlog.md

 - Script done by this afternoon.
 (Laurence) - DEADLINE 5pm TODAY
 - Record - DEADLINE 11am THURSDAY

-* Ensure the Graphs are not all the same colour - (Alex)

 * Ensure the spacing within the pages is managed correctly - (Alex)

 * Adopt a new colour scheme (system-wide). - Needs input from all group members to come up with colour that we are all happy with using.

 * The "Role" section in the top right hand corner needs adapting so that is shows either the role or the name of the user. - (PROBABLY HARIS IS BEST FOR THIS)

-* Clean up the donation page - (Alex as this was initially the page that I worked on)

 * Come up with some text to fill out the pages better for the users (Laurie)